CENOS-Platform/cenos-docs-antennas/docs/physics-boundaries.md

 ## Radiation Boundary

 **Radiation Boundary** is by default applied to the **outer surface of the air box** - a domain which is automatically generated around your antenna.
+By default, this boundary condition is hidden.
+The radiation boundary in CENOS uses the *Silver-Muller absorbing condition*.

 <p align="center">